algorithmic-sabotage/asrg/content/docs/research/manifesto-on-algorithmic_sabotage/index.md

 - Furthermore, it is required that they have a professional or near-professional level of proficiency in the target language, which will be the language being translated.
 In the case of a native speaker of that language, this will be sufficient.

-We kindly request that you forward the translation file, accompanied by the language of your choice, to the following e-mail address: `x7kekmg7@proton.me` | [public PGP key](https://cryptpad.fr/file/#/2/file/zoHkxVtIaO20QIj2RGPlBwgO/).
+We kindly request that you forward the translation file, accompanied by the language of your choice, to the following e-mail address: `x7kekmg7@proton.me`.
 The aforementioned file should be named `mas-languagecode.md`, in which the `languagecode` denotes the two-letter language code.
 For instance, `mas-es.md` represents the Spanish language.

 ### Selected Coverage, Online and Printed